Book now to make an appointment with Lindsey!

 She has presented her Collaborative Divorce work at International forums, including the International Association of Collaborative Practice and the International Marriage and Family Therapy conferences and continues to develop speaking engagements and teachings on the incorporation of Narrative Therapy into the Collaborative practice.

 Lindsey also offers Clinical Supervision services to therapists, support workers, students and therapy teams.
 She believes in the importance of communities working together to enhance their therapeutic skills and to offer one another support through challenging cases.
 Lindsey encourages safety, empowerment and accountability in her work as a Clinical Supervisors.

 In addition to her private practice, she has worked for public and non-profit organizations.
 She has worked as a family Counsellor with Family Services of Greater Vancouver, as a clinical addictions Counsellor at Maple Ridge Treatment Center, as a group facilitator for parents of children with Down syndrome at the Down Syndrome Research Foundation and as a Counsellor at SHARE Family & Community Services.

-Lindsey's role as a mother of 3 and stepmother of 2 has enrichened both her personal and professional lives.
+Lindsey's role as a mother of 4 has enrichened both her personal and professional lives.
 Both the challenges and blessings have allowed her new perspectives to draw on in her work.